jaredjadu/docker-icinga2/README.md

 ## Sending Notification Mails

-The container has `ssmtp` installed, which forwards mails to a preconfigured static server.
+The container does not have `ssmtp` installed, which forwards mails to a preconfigured static server.
+Documentation below is outdated, as `ssmtp` is not available in Debian
+Buster anymore.
+One can switch to `msmtp`, but it's not implemented here.

 You have to create the files `ssmtp.conf` for general configuration and `revaliases` (mapping from local Unix-user to mail-address).